Learn how to create an upcycled DIY Scarf Necklace with this easy tutorial. Add a unique, personal touch to your accessory collection!

-Step 1: First, make a cardboard template so that the denim beads end up the same size and shape.
+Step 1: Make a cardboard template so that the denim beads are the same size and shape.
 On cardboard, draw a very tall thin triangle.

-When making this template, you must remember that the width of the base of the triangle will be the width of your beads, and the length will determine how fat they are.
-I drew a triangle template about 2 cm wide at the bottom and 30 cm in length.
+When making this template, remember that the triangle’s base will be the width of your beads, and the length will determine how fat they are.
+I drew a triangle template about 2 cm wide at the bottom and 30 cm long.

 Step 2: Next, with the triangle template, cut out strips of denim using a rotary cutter and board.
 Then paste the right side of the denim with fabric Mod Podge.

 Step 3: Starting with the fat end of your denim strip, wind it around a pencil.
 Make sure the glue side is facing up.
 The denim fabric should stick to itself as you wind around the pencil.
 When finished, remove the pencil before the glue dries, or you might find it gets stuck.